specialist in digestive health since 2008

 IBS can develop over time.
 It can also be caused by a sudden event, like suffering from gastroenteritis after dealing with bacteria or a virus.
 In either case, IBS tends to have many different forms, which can make it difficult to diagnose.

-seeing the signs of IBS
+Seeing the signs of IBS

 IBS can reveal itself through a variety of different symptoms.
 Here are a few of the most common: